 Subject to constraints,

 where $H_i$'s are Hermitian matrices.
-The optimal value $\Gamma$ of the SDP \ref{2.3} - \ref{2.4} is equal to $0$ if and only if the map $X_i\rightarrow Y_i $ is completely positive on $\mathcal{S}=span\{X_i\}$; The optimal values both of the SDP are related by $ \Delta = -\Gamma$. \end{theorem} In the paper, \cite{heinosaari-12} the existence of a completely positive trace-preserving extension formulate as the following two semi-definite program.\\
+The optimal value $\Gamma$ of the SDP \ref{2.3} - \ref{2.4} is equal to $0$ if and only if the map $X_i\rightarrow Y_i $ is completely positive on $\mathcal{S}=span\{X_i\}$; The optimal values both of the SDP are related by $ \Delta = -\Gamma$. \end{theorem} In the paper, \cite{heinosaari-12} the existence of a completely positive trace-preserving extension is formulated as the following two semi-definite programs.\\

 The first one is:

 Subject to

 The second one is: